microsoft/nni/docs/en_US/NAS/Overview.rst

 There are three key characteristics of the Retiarii framework:

-* Users can easily express model space on their original PyTorch/TensorFlow model.
-The model space could include both neural architectures and hyper-parameters.
+* Simple APIs are provided for defining model search space within PyTorch/TensorFlow model.
-* Users can directly use many SOTA NAS algorithms to explore their model space.
+* SOTA NAS algorithms are built-in to be used for exploring model search space.
-* There are system level optimizations in Retiarii to speed up the exploration process.
+* System-level optimizations are implemented for speeding up the exploration.

 There are two types of model space exploration approach: **Multi-trial NAS** and **One-shot NAS**.
 Mutli-trial NAS trains each sampled model in the model space independently, while One-shot NAS samples the model from a super model.
 After constructing the model space, users can use either exploration appraoch to explore the model space.

-Please refer to `Quick Start <./QuickStart.rst>`__ for how to run a NAS experiment on NNI.

-..
-Note:: `The previous NAS framework <https://nni.readthedocs.io/en/v2.2/nas.html>`__ is deprecated, we highly recommend users to move to this Retiarii framework.

 Multi-trial NAS